Connect with us

 adoptive parents

-Last Updated on August 25, 2022 by Joshua Isibor
+Last Updated on October 13, 2024 by Joshua Isibor

 There’s this lady who has had several tons of miscarriages.
 It was a sad moment for her, she wanted children but she couldn’t have any of her own.
 So she opted for adoption, it was a phenomenal moment for her and it was also quite challenging for her being an adoptive parent.
 There were so many unsolicited questions and remarks that people would even say to her face.

-According to her, she started feeling like she was a lesser woman because she chose to adopt kids or that her adopted kids can never be accepted as her ‘real’ kids.
-Sometimes people do not mean harm by saying certain things but the truth is, certain words can make adoptive parents feel not supported or equal.
+According to her, she started feeling like she was a lesser woman because she chose to adopt kids or that her adopted kids could never be accepted as her ‘real’ kids.
+Sometimes people do not mean harm by saying certain things but the truth is, that certain words can make adoptive parents feel not supported or equal.
 So I have come up with certain words we ought not to say to adoptive parents.

 Words you should never say to adoptive parents